mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 - Check box: `Receive updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform.`
 - Subtitle to check box: `I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`

+Note: All texts need to configurable per instance, i.e. we should not be hard-coding "Mozilla".

-## Standalone page for email consent shown after existing user login
+## Standalone page for email opt-in consent shown after existing user login

 We need to make existing users aware of the new email communication preference.

-Upon login (after a user’s previous session expires) an email consent page should be displayed to existing users logging in for the first time after the consent feature is enabled.
+Upon accessing Pontoon for the first time after the feature is enabled, an email opt-in consent page is displayed to existing users.

-They should be shown two buttons, one to opt in to emails or one declining to opt in.
-This should not be shown again if the user clicks either of the buttons, but should be shown again upon next login if the user closed their tab/browser.
+The user selects their preference by clicking one of two buttons, one to opt in to emails or one declining to opt in.
+This page is not shown again if the user clicks either of the buttons.
+The page is shown again if the user navigates away from the page without clicking either of the buttons.

-This page also should not be shown if the user has already opted in via their settings.
+This page is not shown if the user has already opted in via their settings.

 (Section: content)
 - Header: `Update your email communication preferences`
 - Sub-header: `You can now choose your email communication preferences within Pontoon.`
+- Sub-header: `Stay connected with the latest updates from Mozilla localization`
+- Unordered list: `Subscribe to emails to receive updates about:`
+- List item: `What’s happening in localization at Mozilla`
+- List item: `Invitations to events for contributors and surveys`
+- List item: `Announcements and changes about projects happening on Pontoon`
+- List item: `Changes and updates to the Pontoon platform`
+- Sub-header: `Click below to subscribe now`
-- Body: `Would you like to receive updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform?`
+- Body: `Would you like to receive updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform?
+This can be changed at any time in your settings.`
+- Subtitle: `You can update your email communication preferences at any time in your settings.`
+- Button: `No, thank you`
+- Button (primary): `Enable email updates`
 - Consent: `By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`
-- Button: `Enable email updates`
-- Button: `No, thank you`
-- Body: `You can update your email communication preferences at any time in your settings.`

-## New account creation email opt-in
+## New account creation email opt-in consent

 Ideally, we would like users to set up their email communication preferences right away upon successful account creation.

 After a user successfully creates their Pontoon account, display a standalone page which redirects to the homepage after the user enables or rejects email updates.
 This page informs the user of successful account creation and requests them to update their email communication preferences.

 They should be shown two buttons, one to opt in to emails or one declining to opt in.
-This should not be shown again if the user clicks either of the buttons, but the standalone page for email consent (above) should be shown again upon next login if the user closed their tab/browser.
+This should not be shown again if the user clicks either of the buttons, but the standalone page for email opt-in consent (above) should be shown again upon next visit if the user closed their tab/browser.

 (Section: content)
 - Header: `Welcome to Pontoon!`
-- Sub-header: `You have successfully created your Pontoon account.`
+- Subtitle: `You have successfully created your Pontoon account.`
+- Sub-header: `Stay connected with the latest updates from Mozilla localization`
+- Unordered list: `Subscribe to emails to receive updates about:`
+- List item: `What’s happening in localization at Mozilla`
+- List item: `Invitations to events for contributors and surveys`
+- List item: `Announcements and changes about projects happening on Pontoon`
+- List item: `Changes and updates to the Pontoon platform`
+- Sub-header: `Click below to subscribe now`
 - Body: `Would you like to receive updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform?
 This can be changed at any time in your settings.`
-- Button: `Enable email updates`
+- Subtitle: `You can update your email communication preferences at any time in your settings.`
 - Button: `No, thank you`
+- Button (primary): `Enable email updates`
 - Consent: `By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`

 ## Additional card for tour

-As part of new user onboarding, point new users to user preferences and call out the ability to enable email communication preferences.
+As part of new user onboarding, we point new users to user preferences and call out the ability to enable email communication preferences.

 (Section: content)
 - Header: `Stay up to date`